HigherOrderCO/HVM/README.md

 ### Are unsupported terms "Undefined Behavior"?

 No!
 Unsupported λ-terms like `λx.(x x) λf.λx.(f (f x))` don't cause HVM to display undefined behavior.
-HVM has no UB, and it will always give you a correct result, except in terms of [Interaction Calculus](https://github.com/Kindelia/Wikind/blob/master/IC/_.kind2) (IC) semantics.
-The IC is an alternative to the Lambda Calculus which differs slightly in how non-linear variables are treated.
+HVM will always behave deterministically, and give you a correct result to any input, except it will be in terms of [Interaction Calculus](https://github.com/Kindelia/Wikind/blob/master/IC/_.kind2) (IC) semantics.
+The IC is an alternative to the Lambda Calculus (LC) which differs slightly in how non-linear variables are treated.
 As such, these "unsupported" terms are just cases where the LC and the IC evaluation disagree.
-In theory, one could use the HVM as a Interaction Net runtime, and it would always give they perfectly correct answers in relation to these semantics - but that's not usual.
+In theory, you could use the HVM as a Interaction Net runtime, and it would always give you perfectly correct answers under relation to these semantics - but that's not usual, so we don't talk about it often.

 ### What is HVM's main innovation, in simple terms?